-The Louisiana Hospitality Foundation operates a Hospitality Worker Crisis Grant Program that provides emergency financial assistance to individuals working in Louisiana’s hospitality industry – one of the state’s largest employment sectors.
+The Louisiana Hospitality Foundation operates a crisis grant program that provides emergency financial assistance to individuals working in Louisiana’s hospitality industry – one of the state’s largest employment sectors.

-Crisis grant funding may include:
+Crisis grant funding may include assistance for:

-- Temporary mortgage or rent assistance
+- Housing (mortgage or rent assistance)

-- Payment of medical-related bills
+- Medical-related bills

-- Funeral service assistance
+- Funeral assistance

 - Reside in Louisiana